 Slip into a pair of Vision Quest babouche shoes and believe me—you’ll never look back.
 The head-turning style comes in a range of wearable shades and fabrics, and resembles a traditional Moroccan slipper with the bouncy supportive rubber outsole of a comfy sneaker.
 Each pair features the “Yes or No” eye logo on the footbed, a design element that founder Ce Ce Chin felt strongly about to remind the wearer to stay on the path of her vision, whatever that may be.

 Wavy Sleepaway SWELL Pillow

 Founder Justin Min wanted to reimagine sleep health, which is why he developed WAVY, a fully machine washable pillow with essential oil-blended washes.
-WAVY uses water instead of chemicals to create their pillows, protecting both customers and the environment.
+WAVY uses water instead of chemicals to create its pillows, protecting both customers and the environment.

 Yensa On Skin BC Foundation

 This gorgeous range of skincare and makeup was inspired by an ancient Chinese practice where new mothers heal their bodies by integrating superfoods into their daily routines.
-Each YENSA product is not only high-performing, safe, and innovative, but also infused with eight superfoods for maximum benefits.
+Each YENSA product is not only high-performing, safe and innovative, but also infused with eight superfoods for maximum benefits.